kexinhuang12345/DeepPurpose/docs/source/notes/encoders/mlp.rst

 	class DeepPurpose.models.MLP(nn.Sequential)

-Multi-Layer Perceptron (MLP) is a class of feedforward artificial neural network.
+Multi-Layer Perceptron (MLP) (`Source <https://github.com/kexinhuang12345/DeepPurpose/blob/master/DeepPurpose/models.py#L218>`_) is a class of feedforward artificial neural network.
 An MLP consists of at least three layers of nodes: an input layer, a hidden layer and an output layer.

 **constructor** create  an instance of MLP